Blocpod/videosos/README.md

 ## Roadmap

-We're actively working on making VideoSOS even better!
+We're actively working on making AIVRA even better!
 Here are the features and improvements we're planning:

 ### Timeline Enhancements
 - **Segment Reordering** - Drag segments freely on the timeline to reorder them (currently they only bump into adjacent segments)